PicassoCT/MOSAIC/README.md

 There is no law, no hope and no god in a city shortly before and forever after a launch.

-Then it comes, a deafening roar, a noise to end all noises, out of those bells, the burning cars, already darkening the sun, a pillar of smoke rises higher then all those others.
+Then it comes, a deafening roar, a noise to end all noises, out of those bells, the burning cars, already darkening the sun, a pillar of fire rises higher then all those others.

 Chaff and decoys rain down from above all around.

-Like a final statement on the hubris of monkeys it jabs into the sky.
+Like a final statement on the hubris of compostable monkeys it jabs into the sky.

 One moment of realization, of horror on whats to come.

-Then the madness resumes, some running towards the launch-site, lots of others desperatly trying to leave the doomed city.
+Then the madness resumes, some running towards the launch-site, lots of others desperatly trying to leave.
+As if you could outrun the worlds wrath.

 Then the hammer comes down- on good and evil alike.